ahuang11/enjoyn/README.md

 ## Welcome!

-Join images to form animations, with enjoyability and scalability in mind.
+Generate and animate images in parallel, enjoyably.

 ## Getting Started